-When astronomers started to study galaxies in more depth, they noted that many had similar features.
-Over time, classification schemes were developed to seperate galaxies into groups based on their visual appearance.
-The most famous of these was invented by Edwin Hubble in 1936, and is often known as the Hubble tuning-fork because of the shape of its traditional diagram.
+By looking at galaxies closely you can start to see similar features.
+Sorting schemes have been created to separate galaxies into groups based on how they look.
+The most famous of these was made by Edwin Hubble in 1936.
+It is often known as the Hubble tuning-fork because of the shape of it.

 You can use Hubble's scheme to try and group galaxies yourself in our Galaxy Classification workshop.

 There are 3 broad classes of galaxies based on how they look:

 Ellipticals are given the letter E. They are also given a number based on how squashed they seem.
 If they look like balls (circular) they are classified as E0.
 The more squashed they look, the higher the number it is given.
 This makes them appear more like rugby balls.
 The most flattened are given the number E7.